Skip to content

 Meall a' Chrathaich — common questions

 Meall a' Chrathaich is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 556m of ascent and takes most walkers 4-6 hours.
-Terrain: Forestry plantation lower down, then bog cotton and peat hag for several kilometres across the broad plateau.
+Underfoot: Forestry plantation lower down, then bog cotton and peat hag for several kilometres across the broad plateau.

 Where do I park for Meall a' Chrathaich?